 - 1. The producer is required to submit a new business application for the applicant. - 2.
-The producer must verify that there is no automobile insurance premium owed to the former insurer or producer. - The producer of record must provide the information necessary for an insurer to transmit data to the Registry of Motor Vehicles for each vehicle insured.
+The producer must verify that there is no automobile insurance premium owed to the former insurer or producer. - 3.
+The producer of record must provide the information necessary for an insurer to transmit data to the Registry of Motor Vehicles for each vehicle insured.

-In addition to reporting the necessary information to the insurer, the producer shall prepare an RMV-3 form, accompanied by the appropriate fee, for processing by the Registry of Motor Vehicles.
+In addition to reporting the necessary information to the insurer, the producer shall prepare a Registration and Title Application (RTA), accompanied by the appropriate fee, for processing by the Registry of Motor Vehicles.